nandi95/Laravel-Table-Cleaner/README.md

     php artisan delete-table-duplicates --table=tabel_name --column=column_name --force-delete=false --delete-previous=true
 *Note: this was built with Laravel 5.8.
 You should check if it's compatible with your version.*

+Will make this into a packagist plugin --force-delete=true will delete all soft deleted record, regardless if it's a duplicate or not